-Some Windows 10 users have been reporting that their desktop or explorer icons load slow when they start the PC.
-If you are facing such an issue or if you find that your icons look weird or corrupted, you may want to increase Icon Cache size and see if it helps you.
+Some Windows 11/10 users have been reporting that their desktop or explorer icons load slowly when they start the PC.
+If you are facing such an issue or if you find that your icons look weird or corrupted, you may want to increase the Icon Cache size and see if it helps you.

 To begin, first create a system restore point.
 Should something go wrong, you will be able to restore your computer back to this point.

 Having done that, open WinX Menu and select Run.
 Type regedit and hit Enter to open the Registry Editor.

 Now right-click and create a new REG_SZ (String Value) and name it MaxCachedIcons.

 Give it a value of 4096 (4MB) or 8192 which is 8MB.

 Save and exit the Registry Editor and restart your computer.

 See if this gives you positive results.